-Revenues decreased approximately \$2.6 million to a total of approximately \$28.0 million for the year ended December 31, 2013 from approximately \$30.6 million for the year ended December 31, 2012, an 8% decrease.
-In 2013, there was a 1% increase in display or product revenue as a result of a 1.5% decrease in the number of displays sold however it was offset by a 4% increase in the average selling price which was a result of changes in product and customer mix as compared to 2012.
-In 2013, contract revenue decreased \$2.8 million or 62% from 2012.
-This decrease accounts for more than the total revenue decrease in 2013.
-We believe this decrease is the result of a reduction in funding of research and development contracts primarily by the U.S. government.
+Revenues decreased approximately \$2.3 million to a total of approximately \$26.0 million for the year ended December 31, 2014 from approximately \$28.0 million for the year ended December 31, 2013, an 8% decrease.
+In 2014, product revenue decreased as there was an 18% decrease in the number of displays sold offset by an 11% increase in the average selling price as compared to 2013.
+Contract revenue was relatively unchanged year over year.